-4. Bind off as normal
+- Bind off as normal.

 Then weave in your ends and give your runner a light block.
-I would suggest pinning down your runner while it is dry and spraying it to wet it down, rather than soaking it.
+I would suggest pinning down your runner while it is dry and spraying it to wet it down rather than soaking it.

-Adding a Woven Detail to Your Runner
+Adding Woven Detail

-Adding the woven ribbon detail to your table runner is completely optional, but easy.
+Adding the woven ribbon detail to your table runner is completely optional but easy.
 I used some ladder ribbon yarn, and I like the hint of color and texture it adds.
 I doubled this ladder yarn because the spaces between the colored steps were so long, but you could also use any thin ribbon, lace trim, or contrasting yarn as your woven detail.
 Just be sure it will fit through the eyelets that run up the sides of your runner.

 First, when blocking your runner, be sure to stretch the length a little bit to open up the eyelets created by the k2tog, yo, yo, ssk.

 You want to weave your ribbon or yarn in after your runner has dried after blocking, but while it is still pinned down.
-Thread your ribbon/yarn through your tapestry needle and leave about a 2 inch tail at your starting point.
+Thread your ribbon/yarn through your tapestry needle and leave about a two-inch tail at your starting point.
 Then starting from under your runner, begin to weave your detail ribbon through the eyelets, going in and out of them.